pantheredeye/cookieStand/README.md

 - Notification on Successful Order
 - Keep State when Submitting order and have to go to login/sign up
 - Prevent empty order
+- Clear itemQuantityAdjuster count when going from inventory -> home using the "CookieStand" top bar link